Veorra/cs465-fullstack/README.md

 # cs465-fullstack
-Fullstack wiith the MEAN stack
+Fullstack with the MEAN stack

 Architecture